Middlewares in Panther#

 Global Middlewares#

-list in your configs.
 Each item can be either a string (dotted path to the middleware class) or the class itself (useful for single-file applications):

 class Middleware(HTTPMiddleware):